redotvideo/haven/llamatune/README.md

 # LlamaTune 🦙

-llamatune is an extremely simple tool that lets you fine-tune LLaMA V2 models on chat datasets without writing code.
+llamatune is a simple tool that lets you fine-tune LLaMA V2 models on chat datasets without writing code.
 It supports QLora-Finetuning with 4-and 8-bit quantization, model parallelism across GPUs, and other features such as mixed precision training out of the box for all (7B, 13B and 70B) Llama sizes.
 <br>

 ## Getting Started